QFPay/docs/docs/pre-authorisation/Online Pre-Authorisation.md

 - signature generation for api requests
 - Common error codes

-You can also find common APIs that are also applicable to pre-authorisation payments:
+You can also find general APIs that are also applicable to pre-authorisation payments:

 - Transaction Enquiry (https://sdk.qfapi.com/?python#transaction-enquiry)
 - Transaction Refunds (https://sdk.qfapi.com/?python#refunds)